hed-standard/hed-specification/docs/source/03_HED_formats.md

 #### 3.2.7.2.
 Tag group attributes

-A HED tag corresponding to a schema node with the `tagGroup` attribute, must appear inside parentheses (e.g., must be in HED tag group).
+A HED tag corresponding to a schema node with the `tagGroup` attribute must appear inside parentheses (e.g., must be in HED tag group).

 A HED tag corresponding to a schema node with the `topLevelTagGroup` must appear